 When it comes to pets, the term "body condition" usually refers to whether a pet is too skinny, too fat, or in good condition.
 It is an imprecise measurement, but with experience, assessing body condition will help keep your pet healthy by allowing detection of changes in weight that might indicate a problem.
 Weight loss or an underweight condition may indicate a health problem.
 Conversely, weight gain should be managed to prevent obesity and its associated health problems.
 In some pets, it is fairly easy to assess body condition visually and by feel, but with birds, frequent weighing is the best way to monitor their condition.

 It is best to get a good scale (e.g., a bird scale, postal scale, or any other scale that weighs in grams) and periodically monitor the weight of your bird.
 Birds are experts at hiding signs of illness, so noticing weight loss is often the best way to detect a potential health problem early.
 Experts recommend weighing baby parrots daily, and older parrots should be weighed at least once or twice a week.
 Keep good records of your bird's weight so you can notice trends quickly.
-A 5 percent loss of weight is very serious for your bird, and will only be detected by regularly weighing your bird.
+A five percent loss of weight is very serious for your bird, and will only be detected by regularly weighing your bird.

 Feeling the Keel Bone

 This is very imprecise and definitely not the best way to monitor your bird's condition over time.
 When you are picking out a new bird, it is a good, quick way to assess body condition and avoid underweight (and possibly sick) birds.
 The keel is a long, thin, flat bone that protrudes at right angles from the chest wall (breastbone) of the bird.
 Muscles attach to either side of the keel bone, and the edge of the bone can usually just be felt running down the midline of the bird from the chest to the belly.